Travel Blog

 We took a 12 month RTW ( Round The World Trip) in 2000.
 A long time ago, I know, but that year was life changing, gave us great memories and was a bonding experience for my ridiculously-younger-than-me-husband and I. ( Read why in 12 Reasons to Take a Round the World Trip).
 This is part one, … Read more

 Looking for a foodie treat in Cairns or this area of Far North Queensland?
 I’ve posted about London’s Borough Market before, well this is our local version when we’re at home in Port Douglas.
 Rusty’s Market Cairns is not to be missed!
-Rusty’s Market Rusty’s Market is fabulous, every type of fruit and veg you … Read more
+Rusty’s Market Cairns Rusty’s Market is fabulous, every type of fruit and veg … Read more

 finding love during travelling